Motive Wave Finder

 Rules for generic motive waves are as below

-• Wave 3 always moves beyond the end of wave 1 - Wave 3 retracement is more than 100% of wave2
+- Wave-3 always moves beyond Wave-1.
+This means, the Wave-3 is always longer than Wave-2 in terms of price and Wave 3 retracement is more than 100% of wave2

 Rules for Impulse Waves